nmarhari/Linux-Producer-Consumer-Problem/README.md

 ## Requirements

-- Linux Operating System (Testing done on Ubuntu in VirtualBox)
+- Linux Operating System (Testing was done on Ubuntu in VirtualBox)
 - GCC compiler
 - Terminal